gecio/gecio.github.io/docs/_imke/accessmanagement/webterminal/index.en.md

 via the browser.

 The Web Terminal is reset with each new launch.
-Nothing is kept in the filesysytem, and any subsequently installed software must be reinstalled for each session.
+Nothing is kept in the filesystem, and any subsequently installed software must be reinstalled for each session.

 ## Connection